imkk000/imkk000/README.md

 I choose to use **MacOS and Xubuntu** as main operating systems.

 _I share knowledge freely, not only to strengthen my own understanding but to illuminate paths for others.
-In teaching, we learn twice._
+In teaching, I learn twice._

 ## Also Me